In the state of Kentucky, there are some cases in which an applicant may have their unemployment benefits denied.

-Many pieces of information are submitted and reviewed throughout the claim process, and if any one of the documents proves unemployment ineligibility the applicant will likely have his or her unemployment compensation benefits denied.
+Many pieces of information are submitted and reviewed throughout the claim process, and if any one of the documents proves unemployment ineligibility, the applicant will likely have his or her unemployment compensation benefits denied.

 The good news is that applicants who do have their unemployment benefits denied are able to file an unemployment denial appeal in which they can resubmit a claim for consideration.

-In the state of Kentucky, there are many reasons why and applicant may have had their unemployment compensation benefits denied.
+In the state of Kentucky, there are many reasons why an applicant may have had their unemployment compensation benefits denied.
 Every document and statement plays a part in determining the eligibility of an applicant.
 However, the most important factor considered during the unemployment eligibility process is the applicant’s reason for unemployment.

 In order to avoid being denied unemployment benefits, applicant should be sure that their employment termination does not include any of the following reasons: